spec-dev/app/README.md

 ### 6) Specify the database you want the Spec client to run against

 Open `.spec/connect` and configure the rest of the local database connection info.
-For the `user`, use whatever the default user prefix is when you type `psql` and enter the interactive `psql` shell.
+For the `user`, use whatever the default user "prefix" is when you type `psql` and enter the interactive `psql` shell.

 ```toml
 # Local database